-Gammelstad church town in Sweden: a travel guide
+Gammelstad Church Town in Sweden: the ultimate travel guide

-Gammelstad church town easily competes for the most scenic village in Sweden and it was one of the highlights on my trip to Swedish Lapland in October.
-The cute red cottages and large medieval church attract its fair share of visitors, but its location far up north protects it from mass tourism.
+Gammelstad Church Town easily competes for the most scenic village in Sweden and it was one of the highlights of my trip to Swedish Lapland in October.
+The town’s architecture is characterized by its red-painted wooden houses clustered around a central medieval stone church.

-Gammelstad is one of the best preserved church towns.
-Church towns in northern Scandinavia came into existence in medieval times.
-Because of the sparse population there were very few churches.
-People had to travel from far away to pay a visit.
-As a result, simple cottages developed around the church for those that couldn’t make the journey to the church and back in one day.
+Because of the sparse population in Northern Sweden there were only a few churches.
+People had to travel from far away to attend the church services.
+Simple cottages developed around the church for those that couldn’t make the journey in a single day.

 These cottages were only in use on sundays and religious holidays.
-As a result the town was quiet during the week, but a lively affair on the weekends.
-People did not only come here to go to church though.
-Gammelstad was also a meeting place where people came to trade, to negotiate, to meet friends and family and even to look for a marriage partner.
+As a result, it was quiet during the week, but the town came alive on the weekends and holidays.
+Gammelstad Church Town reflects the strong cultural traditions and close-knit communities of the region.
+People not only came to church, but also came to trade, meet family and friends and even came to look for a marriage partner.

-Gammelstad is also where the city of Luleå once started.
-In the 15th and 16th century the sea level was much higher making Gammelstad a small harbour town.
-However, the tectonic plates are coming up as a result of the icecap that melted thousands years ago.
-The ice was so heavy that it weighed the landmass down and it has been slowly rising since.
+Gammelstad Church Town is also where the city of Luleå once started.
+In the 15th and 16th century the sea level was much higher and Gammelstad was a small harbour town during this time.
+But the land was rising as a result of the melting icecaps that weighed the landmass down for centuries during the ice age.

-By the 17th century the Gammelstad harbour became too shallow and modern day Lulea moved closer towards the sea.
-Gammelstad remained an active church town though and became a UNESCO World heritage site.
+By the 17th century the Gammelstad harbour became too shallow.
+Modern day Luleå moved closer towards the sea, but the church and the cottages stayed and Gammelstad Church Town became a UNESCO World heritage site.

-Although it feels a bit like an open air museum, it isn’t.
-Most of the cottages are still private property, even though permanent residence is still not allowed and they only recently got electricity.
-During the week, the town feels almost empty, but its owners still return to celebrate religious holidays such as christmas and easter.
+Nowadays, Gammelstad Church Town feels like an open air museum.
+It is easy to forget that the town still serves its original purpose.
+The cottages remain private property, even though permanent residence is still not allowed.
+During the week, the town feels almost empty, but its owners return to celebrate religious holidays such as christmas and easter.

-I recommend your first stop in Gammelstad church town to be the small visitors centre.
+I recommend that you first visit the small visitors centre in Gammelstad Church Town.
 Besides a souvenir shop there is an excellent exhibition about the town’s culture and history.
-It makes for a great start of your visit and you will have a better understanding of what you see when you explore Gammelstad.
+It makes for a great start of your visit and you will have a better understanding of what you see when you walk through the village.

 There are also guided walking tours through Gammelstad, including a lantern tour in the dark winter.
 You can book them at the visitor centre or online.

-The Nederluleå church is what put Gammelstad church town on the map.
-Its construction started in the 15th century.
+The 15th century Nederluleå church is what put Gammelstad church town on the map.
 The area was sparsely populated at that time.
 However, with the trade in fur and salmon the small peasant communities in the area of the Lule river valley could afford to build a church with thick stone walls and a rich interior.
-It remains one of the largest medieval churches in northern Sweden.
+It remains one of the largest medieval churches in Northern Sweden.